 Indicates the RRC protocol release or version applicable for the current UE configuration.
-This could be used by target eNB to decide if the full configuration approach should be used.
-If this field is not present, the target assumes that the current UE configuration is based on the release 8 version of RRC protocol.
+This could be used by target gNB to decide if the full configuration approach should be used.
+If this field is not present, the target assumes that the current UE configuration is based on the release 15 version of RRC protocol.
 NOTE 1.